winifred691/winifred691/README.md

 - 👋 Hi, I’m @winifred691
-- 👀 I’m interested in wordpress and all things wordpress
+- 👀 wordpress and frontend dev
-- 🌱 I’m currently learning javascript and php
+- 🌱
 - 💞️ I’m looking to collaborate on something coming soon
 - 📫 How to reach me ... drop a message on linkedin (Winifred Omelogu)